Wharton MBA Core 9.5 course units

 In addition to the two Health Care core courses above, students in the health care program are required to take at least three course units of health care courses from within specialized segments of the health care industry such as managed care organizations, hospitals, integrated delivery systems, pharmaceutical and biotechnology companies, and long-term care organizations.

-- Managed Care and Market Structure, HCMG 845 (Spring)
+- US Payer and Provider Strategy, HCMG 845 (Spring)

 - Financial Management of Health Institutions, HCMG 849 (Fall)